n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.uproc.md

 - Allows you to fix the email domain of those misspelled emails
 - Fix the international prefix of a phone based on the ISO code of a country
 - Get GDPR compliant emails list by domain for your Email Marketing campaigns in Europe
-- Discover if mobile exist via real-time HLR query
+- Discover if mobile exist using real-time HLR query
 - Get personal email by social network profile
 - Get portability data about a landline or mobile number, only for Spain
 - Extract results from a LinkedIn search (employees in a company)